2025 Tax Year Information

 • State returns can be filed along with Federal returns (other states besides Kansas can be prepared)

-• Returns from 2024 only – no prior year returns
+• Returns from 2025 only – no prior year returns

+If you schedule a VITA appointment and do not meet the eligibility requirements, the volunteers will not be able to prepare your tax return.
 Those with the criteria below DO NOT QUALIFY for VITA and will need to see a professional tax preparer:

 • Rental or farm income